mapple13/MyWebsite/content/authors/admin/_index.md

 {style="text-align: justify;"}
 Hello!
 I am a Ph.D. candidate in Agricultural, Environmental, and Development Economics at The Ohio State University.

 How does climate change affect the global food production?
 What is the role of trade and migration policies?
-Can global emission trading system help mitigate climate change?
+How can we design policies to mitigate the impacts of climate change?
 In aswering these directly policy-relevant questions, I draw on methods in **international trade**, **agricultural** and **environmental economics**.

 My [**job market paper**]() analyzes the impact of **climate change on agricultural production** using a dynamic spatial general equilibrium model, incorporating optimal crop choice, international trade, and labor mobility.
 Recently, I have been also working on topics such as dynamic emission permit prices under **global emission trading system (ETS)**, the non-monotonic effects of **non-tariff measures (NTMs)** on food product quality upgrading.